-Through the years of learning the struggles of clients and caregivers, and teaching cooking skills to cancer clients, Mary realized there was more that could be done.
+Through the years of learning the struggles of clients and caregivers, and teaching cooking skills to cancer patients, Mary realized there was more that could be done.
 Creating a program to support the clients, as well as families and friends of people struggling with serious illness was a cause with which many could identify and willingly support.

 As a result of their experience at the Ceres Community Project training, both Mary and Susan understood that there was a clear path to make positive change.
 It would be through awareness, support, education, community compassion and helping families to actually experience change– by providing nourishing meals and education.
 The need for this kind of program in the community was more than obvious.